ECW One Night Stand (2006): Event

 The Full Blooded Italians (Little Guido Maritato and Tony Mamaluke) versus Super Crazy and Tajiri was next.
-After Guido propelled Crazy into the crowd, Guido and Mamaluke executed the Muscle Buster on Tajiri for the victory.
+After Guido propelled Crazy into the crowd, Guido and Mamaluke executed the muscle buster on Tajiri for the victory.
 After the contest, Big Show entered the ring and executed the cobra clutch backbreaker on Mamaluke and kicked F.B.I.'s enforcer Big Guido in the head.

-John "Bradshaw" Layfield made a surprise appearance, cutting a promo.
+John "Bradshaw" Layfield (JBL) made a surprise appearance, cutting a promo.
 Just over a week earlier, he announced on his radio show that he was not going to return to professional wrestling.
-JBL recalled his (legitimate) assault on The Blue Meanie from One Night Stand 2005 and referred to himself as "The King of Hardcore".
+JBL recalled his (legitimate) assault on The Blue Meanie from ECW One Night Stand 2005 and referred to himself as "The King of Hardcore".
 He announced that he was replacing Tazz as the color commentator of SmackDown!.

-Rey Mysterio versus Sabu was next in an Extreme Rules match with the World Heavyweight Championship on the line.
+Rey Mysterio versus Sabu was next in an Extreme Rules match with the World Championship on the line.
 The match started with several chair shots from both competitors.
-Sabu had the upper hand for most of the match, executing an Arabian Facebuster and a Triple Jump Moonsault, but Mysterio kicked out of both moves.
-Mysterio regained the upper hand, as he executed a Seated Senton that sent both men through a table at ringside.
-Sabu countered a second Seated Senton attempt, and put Mysterio on a second table at ringside.
-Sabu proceeded to execute a Triple-Jump Somersault Splash, but Mysterio made it to his feet while on the table.
+Sabu had the upper hand for most of the match, executing an Arabian facebuster and a triple jump moonsault, but Mysterio kicked out of both moves.
+Mysterio regained the upper hand, as he executed a seated senton that sent both men through a table at ringside.
+Sabu countered a second seated senton attempt, and put Mysterio on a second table at ringside.
+Sabu proceeded to execute a triple-jump somersault splash, but Mysterio made it to his feet while on the table.
 This turned the move into a DDT, sending both men through the table at ringside.
 Although neither men were legitimately hurt, Dr. Ferdinand Rios came out and kayfabe declared that the match could not continue.
-This meant that Mysterio retained the World Heavyweight Championship.
+This meant that Mysterio retained the World Championship.